csitfun/LogiCoT/readme.md

 # LogiCoT: Logical Chain-of-Thought Instruction Tuning with GPT-4

-For more information, please refer to our preview Arxiv eprint paper - [LogiCoT: Logical Chain-of-Thought Instruction-tuning Data Collection with GPT-4](https://arxiv.org/pdf/2305.12147.pdf)
+For more information, please refer to our EMNLP2023 findings paper - [LogiCoT: Logical Chain-of-Thought Instruction-tuning Data Collection with GPT-4](https://aclanthology.org/2023.findings-emnlp.191.pdf)

 Updates:
 Our updated paper has been accepted by the findings of EMNLP2023.

 Now the dataset is hosted on the Huggingface Dataset page [csitfun/LogiCoT](https://huggingface.co/datasets/csitfun/LogiCoT).
 It is the only distribution channel we currently allow.

-The instructions and demonstrations for building formal logical reasoning capable generative large language models
+The instructions and demonstrations for building formal logical reasoning generative large language models
 ## Seminal Data
 * LogicInference
 * EntailmentBank